I’d like to tell you a story.

 “I like Benjamin.
 He’s like a jack-in-the-box that you wind up and let loose at parties.”

-Problem is, nobody wants to fuck the jack-in-the-box.
+Problem is, nobody wants to bang the jack-in-the-box.

 And, women aside, this is exactly the type of guy who gets taken advantage of down here; the dude who always gets left with the bill at the end of a meal or a round of drinks.